Documentation

 • Submission date and time

-• Report category (if provided by the whistleblower)
+• Report category

 • §17 acknowledgement deadline countdown (red when under 24 hours)